-- MNCs help to maintain favourable balance of payment of the home country in the long run as they export their products abroad
+- MNCs help to maintain favourable balance of payments of the home country in the long run as they export their products abroad.

 Advantages to host country:

-- MNCs add to the host country GDP through their spending, for example with local suppliers and through capital investment
+- MNCs add to the host country’s GDP through their spending, for example with local suppliers and through capital investment.

-- Competition from MNCs acts as an incentive to domestic firms in the host country to improve their competitiveness and efficiency
+- Competition from MNCs acts as an incentive for domestic firms in the host country to improve their competitiveness and efficiency.

-- MNCs bring with them efficient business practices, technologies and standards from across the world, that can influence the industries in the home country
+- MNCs bring with them efficient business practices, technologies and standards from across the world, which can influence the industries in the home country.

 Disadvantages to home country:

-- MNC’s transfer capital from the home country to various host countries causing unfavourable balance of payment.
+- MNCs transfer capital from the home country to various host countries causing unfavourable balance of payments.

 Disadvantages to host country

-- Domestic businesses may not be able to compete with MNC’s efficiency, low costs, low prices and brand image, and may will be forced to close shop
+- Domestic businesses may not be able to compete with MNC’s efficiency, low costs, low prices and brand image, and may be forced to close shop.

-- MNCs may not act ethically or in a socially responsible way, especially taking advantage of weak countries, who gain a lot from the MNCs presence in their country.
-For example, exploiting workers with low wages and poor working conditions in a country where labour laws are weak
+- MNCs may not act ethically or in a socially responsible way, especially by taking advantage of weak countries who gain a lot from the MNCs presence in their country.
+For example, exploiting workers with low wages and poor working conditions in a country where labour laws are weak.

 - MNCs may be accused of imposing their culture on the host country, perhaps at the expense of the richness of local culture.

-- MNCs may make use of transfer pricing and other tax avoidance measures to significant reduce the profits on which they pay tax to the government in the host country
+- MNCs may make use of transfer pricing and other tax avoidance measures to reduce the profits on which they pay tax to the government in the host country.

 Free Trade and Protection